KeigoAlexTanaka/js-react-introduction-and-props/README.md

 After running `$ npm run start`, we can view the app at `http://localhost:3000`

-> You have now set up a Hello World app that you will continue working on during this lesson's exercises!
+> You have now set up a Hello World app!

 > Note: If you ever need to stop the server, you can hit `ctrl-c` in the terminal window.

 You'll notice the web page automatically refreshes every time we save a file in the directory.
 This is an awesome feature called live reloading that `create-react-app` comes with.

-You can look in the directory and see the initial project structure that `create-react-app` provides for us and all its dependencies:
+Look in the directory and see the initial project structure that `create-react-app` provides and all its dependencies:

 ```sh
 hello_world